aavictoria10/avcutshair/README.md

 </head>
 <body>
   <h1> About </h1>
-<p> My name is Aaron and I cut hair.
+<h2> My name is Aaron and I cut hair.
 I've been cutting for 9 months now and I've cut over 30 people so I'm kind of experienced.
-I cut all hair types and do plenty of hairstyles. </p>
+I cut all hair types and do plenty of hairstyles. </h2>

 <h3> Why I started </h3>
-<p>My mom used to cut my hair so we would have haircut tools at my house.
+<h4>My mom used to cut my hair so we would have haircut tools at my house.
 One day, my friend Benjamin had terrible hair and with no experienced I offered to cut his hair.
 With no experience, I just did it over 1 hour and 40 min for my first time on the first day of Winter Break.
-That day started it all. </p>
+That day started it all. </h4>

-<a href="["](https://www.wikihow.com/Cut-Your-Own-Hair-(Men)>How I learned to cut hair</a>
+<a href="(https://www.wikihow.com/Cut-Your-Own-Hair-(Men)"> How I learned to cut hair</a>
 <img src="Untitled.png">
 <p>First Haircut in my Backyard 12/22</p>